 Komodo’s developers reacted fast, removing the vulnerability within weeks of notification.
 It’s important to point out that the Komodo Development Team didn’t simply eliminate this vulnerability for the KMD chain.
 Rather, the Dev Team created a solution and pushed the upgrade throughout the ecosystem, securing 40 independent blockchains with one update.

 The Komodo Dev Team is constantly working behind the scenes with third-party security experts and professional cryptographic code auditors to ensure the security of the Komodo ecosystem.
 Keeping with best practices, when vulnerabilities are identified, they are fixed quietly.
 Many victories go uncelebrated, in order to avoid attracting the attention of bad actors.

 At this point, we would like to remind users that all KMD funds must be moved out of z-addresses before February 15, 2019.
 Regardless of whether your funds are in a Sprout z-address or a Sapling z-address, you must move them to a transparent address by Feb 15.

 If you need instructions on migrating your funds to a transparent address, please see this guide from the Komodo Support & QA Team.

 Private transaction functionality is being removed from the KMD main chain in Q2 2019.
-An interconnected chain, which will host zero-knowledge proof capabilities as well as the Crypto-Conditions technology, will be created and linked to the KMD chain.
-Komodo’s unique multi-chain architecture makes this high level of adaptability and interoperability possible.
+An interconnected chain, which will host zero-knowledge proof capabilities as well as Komodo's Custom Consensus technology, will be created and linked to the KMD chain.
+Komodo’s unique multi-chain architecture makes this high level of adaptability and blockchain interoperability possible.

 Join us as we continue to accelerate the global adoption of blockchain technology.